hamdi-bouasker/OSPF/README.md

-# Network Map with OSPF
+# Network Map Simulation with OSPF Protocol with Cisco packet Tracer

 The provided network map done with Cisco Packet Tracer demonstrate and simulate how OSPF protocol work in an enterprise network.